 Irini Spanidou’s highly praised first novel, God’s Snake, introduced a writer of rare perception and a character, Anna Karystinou, with whom readers fell in love.
 In Fear, the author returns to Anna as she comes of age.

 It is now 1959, and thirteen-year old Anna is a perpetual newcomer, moving from place to place with her family.
 Her father, a demanding army colonel, has raised her to be invulnerable and proud.
 But Anna’s confident air belies her anxiety as she grapples with her burgeoning sexuality, and begins an uneasy friendship with the smug and challenging Veronica Koroneou.
 When Anna learns that a serial killer is preying on young women nearby, she is lured toward the sourch of her terror.
 From a unique and brutally honest angle, Fear is an unflinching protrait of a girl’s difficult transition into womanhood.

-Irini Spanidou is the author of the novels God’s Snake and Fear.
-She has taught at New York University, Brooklyn College, Sarah Lawrence College, Bennington College, State University of New York at Purchase, Cooper Union, Parson’s School of Design, and… More about Irini Spanidou
+Irini Spanidou is the author of the novels God’s Snake, Before, and Fear.
+She has taught at numerous institutions, including New York University, Sarah Lawrence College, Bennington College, and Parsons School of Design.
+She is the recipient of a New York State… More about Irini Spanidou

 Paperback | $15.00

 Published by Vintage Jun 13, 2000| 192 Pages| 5-3/16 x 8| ISBN 9780679730484